Select Page

 Causes of the Berlin Blockade

-The Berlin Blockade can be traced back to the growing tensions between the Soviet Union and the Western Allies (United States, Great Britain, and France).
-As part of their efforts to rebuild Germany, the Allies introduced a new currency, the Deutsche Mark, in the western zones.
-This move threatened Soviet influence in East Germany, leading to the blockade.
+The Berlin Blockade can be dated back to the escalation of the Soviet Union and the Western Allied—United States of Great Britain and France.
+To rebuild Germany, the Allies launched a new currency- the Deutsche Mark- in the west zones of occupied Germany.
+This threatened Soviet influence in east Germany hence the blockade.

 The Berlin Blockade Timeline